Taiwolawal/darey.io-pbl/project20.md

 * Replace <my-secret-pw> with your chosen password
 * In the command above, we used the latest version tag.
 This tag may differ according to the image you downloaded

-ii.
 Then, check to see if the MySQL container is running: Assuming the container name specified is mysql-server `docker ps -a`.

 ![Image](https://user-images.githubusercontent.com/50557587/158991318-06bd2178-a7ac-4dca-91fa-1ce0f87c473b.png)

- ## Step 3
+## Step 3: Connecting to the MySQL Docker Container

-Connecting to the MySQL Docker Container: We can either connect directly to the container running the MySQL server or use a second container as a MySQL client.
+We can either connect directly to the container running the MySQL server or use a second container as a MySQL client.
 Let us use a second container as a MySQL client.

 First, create a network: `docker network create --subnet=172.18.0.0/24 tooling_app_network`.